-QCM2003 Total Quality Tools and Techniques | 4 Semester Credits

-This course encompasses all the various tools and techniques of quality management, and continual improvement methods: Just-In-Time, Lean, Six Sigma and Lean Six Sigma, Benchmarking, Statistical Process Control (SPC), managing quality in the supply chain, and Quality Function Deployment (QFD), Benchmarking.
-These topics are all pulled together in a coherent format allowing the student to understand both the big picture and the specific details of quality management.
+QCM2003 Total Quality Tools and Techniques | 4 Semester Credits pulled together in a coherent format allowing the student to understand both the big picture and the specific details of quality management.
 Process Mapping and applying Problem-solving to Optimize and Control Processes.
 Students will conduct research and prepare a research paper and presentation on a subject determined by the instructor.
 Students will continue the Statistical Process Control (SPC) Lab, started in QCM2001, and continue in QCM2002 using precision measurements, database management, first article, periodic and final inspection process and the documentation process.
 This data will be used by the student to demonstrate the capabilities of database management.
 Continuously building on research and report composition, to include presentation methods.
 (61.75 Didactic, 61.75 Lab Hrs.)
 Prerequisite: QCM2002